 Sunnyvale Park Checklist

-• SPF 50+ sunscreen and bug spray — parks like Magical Bridge Playground at Fair Oaks Park see active mosquitoes and wood ticks May through October.
+• SPF 50+ sunscreen and bug spray: parks like Magical Bridge Playground at Fair Oaks Park see active mosquitoes and wood ticks May through October.
 Reapply sunscreen every 90 minutes.

-• One water bottle per person — drinking fountains exist at most Sunnyvale parks but occasionally go offline for maintenance.
+• One water bottle per person: drinking fountains exist at most Sunnyvale parks but occasionally go offline for maintenance.
 Pack heat-stable snacks: grapes, apples, trail mix hold up better than chocolate in summer heat.

 Best Times to Visit

-Playground surfaces can reach 150°F by late morning in summer.
-Visit before 10 a.m. or after 6 p.m. from May through September — metal slides and rubber matting cool quickly once the sun drops.
-Spring and fall (March–April, October–November) allow all-day visits.
+Playground surfaces can reach 150ยฐF in direct sun by late morning.
+Visit before 10 a.m. or after 6 p.m. on hot inland days; coastal mornings run milder but the same window is the safer bet.
+Metal slides and rubber matting cool quickly once the sun drops.
+Spring and fall (Marchโ€“April, Octoberโ€“November) allow all-day visits.
 Seven Seas Park and other Sunnyvale parks are busiest Saturday mornings due to youth sports and lightest on weekday afternoons.

-Sunnyvale Parks — Frequently Asked Questions
+Sunnyvale Parks, Frequently Asked Questions

 What are the best parks for kids near Sunnyvale, CA?